PATX0017/Capstone/README.md

 ## Acknowledgments

-This application was built as an assignment for Xpanxion's Step It Up America (SIUA) Apprenticship Program.
+This application was built as a capstone project for Xpanxion's Step It Up America (SIUA) Apprenticship Program.
 Special thanks to DCI Resources, LLC for their training in Full Stack Development.

 * Pooja Purohit
 * Maleeha Javed